dev-scripts/prakashbhandari.com.np/content/posts/how-to-publish-your-own-public-npm-package.md

 In this post, I will try to explain the steps to create and publish your own public NPM package to https://www.npmjs.com.

 To demonstrate, I will create real NPM package which will ***convert English number to Nepali Number and Nepali number to English Number.***
-And, this package will be publish to https://www.npmjs.com for public use.
+Finally, this package will be publish to https://www.npmjs.com for public use.

 ## What is NPM?
-NPM is a package manager for Node.js packages, or modules.
+NPM is a package manager for `Node.js` packages, or modules.

-www.npmjs.com acts like git and hosts thousands of public packages which can be downloaded and used.
+www.npmjs.com acts like git for `Node.js` packages and hosts millions of public packages which can be downloaded and used in your project.

 ## What is a Package?
 According to [w3schools](https://www.w3schools.com/nodejs/nodejs_npm.asp)